 Butahage is not a halal-certified eatery.

 Paik’s Noodle—the renowned creation of celebrity chef Paik Jong Won—is where it’s at for cheap Korean food, in particular, jjajangmyeon.
-With over 270 outlets spanning across 10 countries including the USA, Japan, and Australia, Paik’s Noodle has now made their mark on Singapore with their first outlet in Suntec City.
+With over 270 outlets spanning across 10 countries including the USA, Japan, and Australia, Paik’s Noodle has now made their mark on Singapore with their first outlet at Suntec City.

 Their Jajang Myeon, priced from $11+, is one thing you definitely have to order, starring handmade noodles coated in a rich black bean sauce imported directly from South Korea.
 For something spicy, try the Jjamppong (from $14+), a piquant soup loaded with seafood, pork, and vegetables.
 Check out the Paik’s Noodle menu here.